michael2012z/BitBible/markdown/KJV/files/Ps.md

 3. I will praise thee, O Lord, among the people: and I will sing praises unto thee among the nations.

-4. For thy mercy is great above the heavens: and thy truth reacheth unto the clouds.clouds: or, skies
+4. For thy mercy is great above the heavens: and thy truth reacheth unto the clouds.

 5. Be thou exalted, O God, above the heavens: and thy glory above all the earth;